Remembering Sir Stamford Raffles, founder and first President of ZSL.

 The book shown in the painting is the History of Java written by Raffles.

-Raffles was a remarkable collector and scholar, enthusiastically researching all aspects of natural and cultural history, civilisation and languages in the countries which are now Indonesia and Malaysia.
-His History of Java is still the starting point for studies in this area.
-It was first published in 1817.
+Raffles was a determined collector and scholar, enthusiastically researching all aspects of natural and cultural history, civilisation and languages in the countries which are now Indonesia and Malaysia.
+His History of Java, while today considered to be a less than accurate account of the island and its history, was an important text when first published in 1817.

 ZSL Library holds a second edition of History of Java published in 1830 and a separate volume of maps and plates.
 Chapter 1 does contain an account of the animal kingdom in Java but Raffles' natural history role whilst in Java seemed to be as a patron, collector of specimens and commissioner of illustrations.
 His patronage of the work of Thomas Horsfield was of major importance.
 As a result of this patronage, Horsfield’s discoveries and specimens went to Britain.
 He published Zoological researches in Java, and the neighbouring islands.